mark-poussard/mark-poussard/README.md

 ### AI Story Generator

-A quick project that makes use of AI to build a story using basic story building prompts.
+A project that makes use of AI to build a story using basic story building prompts.
 If you need inspiration most of the prompts can be filled out using AI also.

 Access requires your own Google AI Studio API key.